Skills used in this game

 The science behind it

-The Stroop effect was reported by psychologist John Ridley Stroop in 1935: reading is so automatic that it interferes with naming ink colors.
-Overcoming that interference draws on inhibitory control associated with the prefrontal cortex, and the task is still widely used in attention research and clinical assessment today.
+The Stroop effect was reported by psychologist John Ridley Stroop in 1935: automatic reading can interfere with naming ink colors.
+The format is also used in attention research and clinical tasks, but Brain Malang adapts it as a game and its score is not a standardized assessment result.

 FAQ